vdhamer/Photo-Club-Hub/.github/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Contributing

-Bug fixes and new features are welcome.
+</p>Bug fixes and new features are welcome.
 Before investing effort in designing, coding testing, and refining features, it is best to first describe the idea or functional change within a new or existing GitHub `Issue`.
 That allows for some upfront discussion and prevents wasted effort due to overlapping initiatives.

-You can submit an `Issue` with a tag like ”enhancement" or “bug” without commiting to make the code changes yourself.
+</p>You can submit an `Issue` with a tag like ”enhancement" or “bug” without commiting to make the code changes yourself.
 Essentially that is an idea, bug, or feature request, rather than an offer to help.
 </ul>

 ### Areas for Contribution

 <ul><details><summary>Details(click to expand)</summary>

-Possible contributions include adding features, code improvements, ideas on architecture and interface specifications, and possibly even a dedicated backend server.
+</p>Possible contributions include adding features, code improvements, ideas on architecture and interface
+specifications, and possibly even a dedicated backend server.

-<\p>Contributions that do not involve coding include beta testing, thoughtful and detailed feature requests,
+</p>Contributions that do not involve coding include beta testing, thoughtful and detailed feature requests,
 translations, and icon design improvements.
 </details></ul>